 We mentioned this in our intro, but it is the most common diagnosis for vertigo patients.
 The reason is that it ends up being a catchall when doctors are unsure of the underlying cause.
 In some cases, a calcium crystal may have gotten loose in the inner ear.
 When this happens, changes in head position will cause vertigo.
 However, if this is not the case for you, then you probably received the diagnosis out of a lack of information to provide a better one.

 #2 Meniere’s Disease

-This may not be a common syndrome (disease is a misnomer), but it is one of the more identifiable conditions that cause vertigo.
+This may not be a common syndrome, but it is one of the more identifiable conditions that cause vertigo.
 First of all, the vertigo associated with Meniere’s is severe.
 While seconds or minutes of vertigo will get you a positional vertigo diagnosis, vertigo associated with Meniere’s can last all day.
 Bouts are usually at least 20 minutes in length.
 Additional symptoms include tinnitus (ringing in the ears), a feeling of fullness in the ear, and partial hearing loss that grows greater as the condition progresses.